PatrickVuscan/LBC-Frontend/README.md

 - Users can create accounts and log in (and perhaps reset their password)?
 - Users can see a timeline of posts related to social justice.
+- Users can create posts for the timeline with a title, and delete these posts
+- Users can comment on other people's posts as well as their own
 - Users can view articles related to social justice.
 - Users can view helpful resources, like URLs, email addresses, and phone numbers of police center websites.